 On hearing, Heidegger elaborates, saying, "What we 'first' hear is never noises or complexes of sounds, but the creaking wagons, the motor-cycle.
 We hear the column on the march, the north wind, the woodpecker tapping, the fire crackling.
 It requires a very artificial and complicated frame of mind to 'hear' a 'pure' noise.
 The fact that motor-cycles and wagons are what we proximally hear is the phenomenal evidence that in every case Dasein, as Being-in-the-world, already dwells in the midst of what is ready-to-hand within-the-world.
 It certainly does not dwell proximally in the midst of 'sensations'; nor would it first have to give shape to the swirl of sensations to provide the springboard from which the subject leaps off and finally arrives at a 'world.'
 Dasein, as essentially understanding, is proximally alongside what is understood" (Heidegger 1962, 207).

 Again, to unpack Heidegger's thinking, what we first hear is never complex noises, but rather the sound object itself.
 The mind experiences objects directly, not representations of objects.
 One does not first hear a noise and infer that it is motorcycle, but rather hears the motorcycle directly.
 Hearing requires unusual and complex thinking to decode noise first heard into an understanding / association of the thing that is providing the noise/sound we are hearing.
 We are hearing life.
 We are hearing things as themselves.
 We are proximally alongside what we hear and understand.

-NOTE: See also Inquiries > Radio Drama for information of listening to radio drama.
+NOTE: See also Research > Radio Drama for information of listening to radio drama.